 Central Park playground, sports courts and outdoor fitness equipment open during construction

-Fitness and recreation services offered at the Crystal Garden building on Douglas St during construction
+Fitness and recreation services relocated during construction

 Image